dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 Before obtaining Control Authorization, please ensure that:

 * The 'enable API control' box is checked in the assistant software.
-* The mode selection bar of the remote controller is placed at the F position.
+* The mode selection switch of the remote controller is placed at the F position.

 ```c
 api->setControl(true, DJIonboardSDK::setControlCallback, this);